 This situation reinforces the premise of my first book, Cybersecurity for the Home and Office.
-That cybersecurity (and privacy) should begin in our homes, as we educate ourselves and our family about the threats, and we secure ourselves, and then bring that knowledge and experience to the workplace.
-Our home and work lives and information systems are so intertwined that good cybersecurity for an organization is supported when each employee and manager has good awareness and cybersecurity “hygiene” both at work and home.
+Cybersecurity (and privacy) should begin in our homes, as we educate ourselves and our family about the threats, and we secure ourselves, and then bring that knowledge and experience to the workplace.
+Our home and work lives and information systems are so intertwined that good cybersecurity for an organization is supported when each employee and manager has good awareness and good cybersecurity “hygiene” both at work and home.

 Here are some quick cybersecurity tips for you (or your employees) who are in the sudden position of working from home, using personal computers, networks, and other systems.
 Follow my “four pillars of cybersecurity” and improve your (i) knowledge and awareness, (ii) device security, (iii) data security, and (iv) network and internet security.
 Improve things little-by-little, don’t make huge changes at once, and think of my “security dial” concept.

-Knowledge and awareness: Human decision making and common sense are essential to remaining secure and preventing cybercrime (including with transfer of funds).
+- Knowledge and awareness: Human decision making and common sense are essential to remaining secure and preventing cybercrime (including with transfer of funds).

-Device security: Keep physical control of computers (don’t lose your phone or laptop), keep them malware free and updated, check your privacy and security settings.
+- Device security: Keep physical control of computers (don’t lose your phone or laptop), keep them malware free and updated, check your privacy and security settings.

-Data security: Secure your cloud accounts, email accounts and important online accounts with two factor (multi-factor) authentication.
+- Data security: Secure your cloud accounts, email accounts and important online accounts with two factor (multi-factor) authentication.
 Back up and securely store your important data.
 Securely delete data you don’t need.

-Network and internet security: Keep your home Wi-Fi network secure.
+- Network and internet security: Keep your home Wi-Fi network secure.
 Use a strong password to access your home network, keep your router updated, make sure your router administrator portal does not allow access with default usernames or passwords.

-Main article also available on Medium at https://medium.com/@johnbandler/cybersecurity-and-working-from-home-a02d221470d4.
+A copy of this article is also available on Medium at https://johnbandler.medium.com/cybersecurity-and-working-from-home-a02d221470d4 (though not as current).